Akhil-2001/Akhil-2001.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a budding Software Engineer with around 1.5 years of experience working primarily as a `Backend Engineer`, at a B2B Sales engagement platform called `Vymo`.
+I'm a Software Engineer with around 2 years of experience working primarily as a `Backend Engineer`, at a B2B Sales engagement platform called `Vymo`.

 I've also obtained my Bachelors in Computer Science from `PES University, Bangalore` in the Fall of 2023.